mbwatson/state-machine-progress-bar/README.md

 ## Approach

-Instances of the `StateMachine` class know how to flow between states, as they are initialized with (1) an initial state (a String) and (2) an object describing the actions that signal transitions between states.
-Additionally, instances of `StateMachine` have a few helper methods to return available actions and possible next states, given the current state.
+Although this will be specific to React, I've built out a custom `useStateMachine` hook, which abstracts away how to flow between states, as it is invoked with (1) an initial state (a String) and (2) an object describing the actions that signal transitions between states.
+Additionally, it exports a few helper functions to return available actions and possible next states, given the current state.
 These assist in populating the UI with helpful information.

 ## Example